ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 $$ 19.61\ kgCO_2e/year + 1.94\ kgCO_2e/year = 21.55 kgCO_2e/year $$

-<span style="color: red">What our insights from this.
-Are we surprised by the difference between the two estimates?</span>>
+<span style="color: red">What our insights from this?
+Are we surprised by the difference between the two estimates?</span>

 **Resulting detailed estimate**